swiftlang/swift/docs/OptimizationTips.rst

 There are two obvious disadvantages of using Array for COW semantics.
-The first problem is that Array exposes methods like `append` and `count` that don't make any sense in the context of a value wrapper.
+The first problem is that Array exposes methods like "append" and "count" that don't make any sense in the context of a value wrapper.
 These methods can make the use of the reference wrapper awkward.
 It is possible to work around this problem by creating a wrapper struct that will hide the unused APIs and the optimizer will